orlof/megastage/README.md

 Yes - all ships are a independent block-worlds that can be modified in the future versions.

 Your first person view is always anchored to some ship (or to planet in the future) that will fix your coordinate system (Ship floor is always in the bottom of your screen).
-Ships have artificial gravity and that should make the 1st person perspective more playable.
+Ships have artificial gravity to make the 1st person perspective more playable.

 ...yes - very far in my wish list there is also the possibility that artificial gravity could fail and your first person view would rotate around any axis...